Hussein al-Houthi: Early life

-Al-Houthi was born in 1956 or 1959 in the Marran area of Sada'a region.
-His father, Badr al-Din, was a prominent Zaydi cleric who briefly took control of the Houthi movement after his son's death.
+Hussein al-Houthi was born on 20 August 1959 in the Marran area, the ancestral home of the Houthi tribe, in northern Yemen.
+Some sources have stated his year of birth was 1956.
+Nevertheless, the part of Yemen Al-Houthi hailed from formed the core of the Yemen Arab Republic (North Yemen).
+His father, Badreddin al-Houthi, was a prominent Zaydi cleric who briefly took control of the Houthi movement after his son's death.

-According to a disciple, al-Houthi lived part of his life with his family, including his father and his younger brother, Abd al-Malik, in Qom, Iran.
-The disciple also claimed that al-Houthi had close relationships with Ali Khamenei, Supreme Leader of Iran, and Hassan Nasrallah, Hezbollah's leader.
+According to a disciple, Hussein al-Houthi lived part of his life with his family, including his father, Badreddin and his younger brother, Abdul-Malik, in Qom, Iran.
+The disciple also claimed that al-Houthi had close relationships with Ali Khamenei, Supreme Leader of Iran, and Hassan Nasrallah, Hezbollah's former leader.

 Political career

 Member of Al-Haqq

 Al-Houthi was a member of the Yemeni Zaydi/Shafi'i political party Al-Haqq (The Truth).
 When the party supported South Yemeni separatism, it became a target of the government, and he fled, allegedly, to Syria and then to Iran.
 After his return to Yemen, he broke with Al-Haqq to form his own party.